-- 4.10.
+- 4.13.
 The number of non BTR 1 bed or studio units is 104 No. or 48% in compliance with SPPR 1.
-No evidence based HNDA has been carried out to support the unit mix proposed in the LAP. - 4.11.
-The 2020 Apartment Guidelines state in relation to housing mix at paragraphs 2.6 to 2.17: - Two thirds of households added in Ireland since 1996 comprise 1-2 persons, yet only 21% of dwellings completed in Ireland since then comprise apartments of any type.
+No evidence based HNDA has been carried out to support the unit mix proposed in the LAP however an Interim Housing Needs Demand Assessment is contained in the draft Development Plan. - 4.14.
+The 2020 Apartment Guidelines state in relation to housing mix at paragraphs 2.6 to 2.17: - Two thirds of households added in Ireland since 1996 comprise 1-2 persons, yet only 21% of dwellings completed in Ireland since then comprise apartments of any type. - There is a deficit of approximately 150% in dwellings for 1-2 person homes when compared to the number of 1-2 person households (section 2.6 of the Guidelines refers). - The 2016 census reveals that 1-2 person households now comprise a majority of households, with this trend set to continue, yet Ireland is an outlier in the EU, with only one quarter the EU average of apartments as a percentage of housing stock.

-- There is a deficit of approximately 150% in dwellings for 1-2 person homes when compared to the number of 1-2 person households (section 2.6 of the Guidelines refers). - The 2016 census reveals that 1-2 person households now comprise a majority of households, with this trend set to continue, yet Ireland is an outlier in the EU, with only one quarter the EU average of apartments as a percentage of housing stock. - While household size is decreasing, the percentage of elderly people (i.e. potential down-sizers) is increasing. - o Paragraph 2.14 states "While making appropriate provision to meet housing need is the key consideration, viability must also be considered, especially where there is clear evidence available.
-For example, research work undertaken by the Department of Housing, Local Government and Heritage with input from industry and construction professionals analysing the cost of housing delivery, confirms that in a given apartment scheme that includes a proportion of three bedroom units, replacing these units to allow larger number of one- and two-bedroom units would, contribute to greater scheme viability." - The Guidelines specifically target greater flexibility in terms of unit mix, particularly in the absence of a comprehensive HNDA. - 4.12.
-On the basis of the foregoing, and based on the wider strong rationale and policy support for the proposed development, it is respectfully submitted that the Planning Authority should grant permission for the proposed development, even if it were considered to represent a material contravention of the Tallaght Local Area Plan. - 4.13.
+- While household size is decreasing, the percentage of elderly people (i.e. potential down-sizers) is increasing. - Paragraph 2.14 states "While making appropriate provision to meet housing need is the key consideration, viability must also be considered, especially where there is clear evidence available.
+For example, research work undertaken by the Department of Housing, Local Government and Heritage with input from industry and construction professionals analysing the cost of housing delivery, confirms that in a given apartment scheme that includes a proportion of three bedroom units, replacing these units to allow larger number of one- and two-bedroom units would, contribute to greater scheme viability." - The Guidelines specifically target greater flexibility in terms of unit mix, particularly in the absence of a comprehensive HNDA. - 4.15.
+On the basis of the foregoing, and based on the wider strong rationale and policy support for the proposed development, it is respectfully submitted that the Planning Authority should grant permission for the proposed development, even if it were considered to be considered a material contravention of the Tallaght Local Area Plan and draft South Dublin County Development Plan 2022-2028. - 4.16.
 Additionally, specifically in relation to the BTR element of the scheme, SPPR 8 of the Apartment Guidelines 2020 states that: